Migrate an AIO-SX to an AIO-DX Subcloud

 ~(keystone_admin)$ system interface-network-remove $IFNET_UUID

-4. Assign the cluster-host network to the new interface.
-This example assumes the interface name is mgmt0.
+5. For each network listed in the first step, assign it to the new interface.
+This example assumes the network is cluster-host and the interface name is mgmt0.

 ~(keystone_admin)$ system interface-network-assign controller-0 mgmt0 cluster-host